hx173149/C3D-tensorflow/README.md

 # C3D-tensorflow

-This is a repository trying to implement [C3D-caffe][5] on tensorflow,use models directly converted from original C3D-caffe.
+This is a repository trying to implement [C3D-caffe][5] on tensorflow,useing models directly converted from original C3D-caffe.

 ## Requirements: